onshape/actions-workflow-info/README.md

 ## Outputs

+### `last-build-run-number`

+The run number of the last build of the selected workflow runs.
+This includes completed runs.

 ### `last-build-sha`

-The git commit SHA of the last workflow run on the specified branch.
+The commit SHA of the last build of the selected workflow runs.

+### `running-workflows-count`

+The number of selected workflow runs that are running.
+This includes completed runs.

 ### `running-jobs-count`

-The number running workflows for the specfied workflow and branch.
+The number of jobs that are running (status != completed) on the selected workflow runs, filtered by job-name.
+0 if job-name not specified.

 ### `workflow-id`

-The number id of the named workflow.
+The numeric id of the named workflow.

 ## Example usage